 More like this

 Previously opening up about the series being renewed, creator Jim Mickle said: "It’s been equally thrilling and heartwarming to experience how people around the world have been falling in love with our deer-boy.

 “We couldn’t be more excited to continue our collaboration with Netflix and keep following Gus and his friends on their extraordinary journey.”

-If Sweet Tooth were to get a second season on Netflix, the main cast of the series would likely return for the next instalment, led by child star Christian Convery and Game of Thrones actor Nonso Anozie as Gus and Jepperd respectively.
+It's likely that the main cast of the series will return for the next instalment, led by child star Christian Convery and Game of Thrones actor Nonso Anozie as Gus and Jepperd respectively.

 Here's a refresher on the full Sweet Tooth cast:

 - Neil Sandilands (General Steven Abbot)